 London merchants had underwritten their Mayflower voyage and provisions to establish Plymouth Colony.
 The Pilgrims, however, had a hard time repaying them during those lean first years—in fact, they ended up borrowing even more.

 But they made a deal in 1626 that bought them time.
 The merchants’ partnership broke up, and eight colonists agreed to assume their debt in exchange for a monopoly on the fur trade along the Kennebec River in Maine.
-John Alden belonged to the eight.

 The Kennebec Patent